List of NCAA men's volleyball programs: Structure

 The sizes of the conferences have fluctuated over the years as new men's volleyball programs arise and other programs are dropped from their schools.
 The creation of the men's Division III national championship led to several D-III schools leaving the EIVA.

-Through 2013, each of the three major conferences of that day (MPSF, MIVA and EIVA) received an automatic bid to the Final Four with one additional at-large bid.
+Through 2013, each of the three major conferences of that day (MPSF, MIVA, and EIVA) received an automatic bid to the Final Four with one additional at-large bid.
 The remaining bid was an at-large bid that could be awarded to any team in Division I or II (which included Rutgers–Newark through the 2014 season).
 With Conference Carolinas receiving its first automatic berth in the 2014 season, the tournament expanded to six teams—the four conference champions, plus two at-large teams.
 The top two seeds received byes into the Final Four and the remaining four teams played for places in the Final Four.
 The tournament expanded further to seven teams for the 2018 season, coinciding with the Big West adding men's volleyball.
 The Big West receives an automatic bid, and two at-large teams continue to earn tournament entries.
-The 2018 National Collegiate tournament introduced a "play-in" match involving the two lowest seeds in the field; from that point, the tournament format is identical to the one used from 2014 to 2017.
-Generally, the best teams not receiving an automatic bid (usually from one of the now four major conferences) receive the at-large bids.
+The 2018 National Collegiate tournament introduced a "play-in" match involving the two lowest seeds in the field; from that point, the tournament format was identical to the one used from 2014 to 2017.
+In 2024, the tournament expanded to eight teams, coinciding with the SIAC receiving its first automatic bid.
+All teams now participate at a single site in a pure knockout format.
+Generally, the best teams not receiving an automatic bid (usually from one of the now four major conferences - the fourth now being the Big West) receive the at-large bids.
+In 2026 it was announced by AVCA that the tournament would expand to 12 teams for the 2026 tournament.
+For the 2026 and 2027 tournaments, there will be seven automatic bids and five at-large bids, with the former growing to eight and the latter shrinking to four for the 2028 season.
+This is due to the automatic bid the GLVC will begin receiving that season.

 Current programs

-All affiliations are current for the ongoing 2023 NCAA men's volleyball season.
+All affiliations are current for the upcoming 2026 NCAA men's volleyball season.
 All years listed refer to men's volleyball seasons; since NCAA men's volleyball is a spring sport, any team listed as joining a new conference in the future will actually join in the calendar year before beginning competition in the new league.